Measurements at forward rapidity of elliptic flow of charged hadrons and open-heavy-flavor muons in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Analysis Procedure

-We separate the particles into two distinct samples: ({\it i}) the light-hadron-rich sample comprises particles that stop in the second and third layers of the MuID; and ({\it ii}) the muon-rich sample comprising particles which can penetrate the third or fourth layer of the MuID.
+We separate the particles into two distinct samples: ({\it i}) the light-hadron-rich sample comprises particles that stop in layers two and three of the MuID; and ({\it ii}) the muon-rich sample comprising particles which can penetrate layers three and four of the MuID.
 Using the method described in Section~\ref{sec:Methods} we measure $v_2$ of both samples as shown in Fig.~\ref{fig:HRich_v2}.

-A full {\sc pythia3}+{\sc geant4}~\cite{Bierlich:2022pfr,GEANT4:2002zbu} detector simulation was employed to determine the particle composition of both samples.
+A full {\sc pythia3} + {\sc geant4}~\cite{Bierlich:2022pfr,GEANT4:2002zbu} detector simulation was employed to determine the particle composition of both samples.
+This simulation was validated to reproduce the $\phi$ and $\eta$ distributions seen in the data, and remaining discrepancies are resolved using fiducial cuts.
 Detectable particles are generated by {\sc pythia3}, they include kaons, pions, protons, and muons.
 The K/$\pi$, $K^+/K^-$, and $\pi^+/\pi^-$ yield ratios provided by {\sc pythia3} are modified according to extrapolations based on measurements performed at midrapidity by PHENIX~\cite{PHENIX:2013kod}, and at forward rapidity by BRAHMS~\cite{BRAHMS:2016klg} in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=$200 GeV.
 The charged particle $p_T$ distribution is also weighted according to PHENIX and BRAHMS data. {\sc pythia3} events containing these detectable particles are used as input to the {\sc geant4}-based detector simulation.
 Approximately 10$^{-4}$ of the light hadrons can penetrate the first muon-spectrometer absorber.
 Only events where at least one of the particles produces more than two hits in the MuTr detector volume are kept.
 Fewer than 2\% of the hadrons producing hits in MuTr are estimated to be protons, thus they were excluded in this analysis.
 The {\sc geant} hits are then merged with hits from a minimum-bias real-data event and reconstructed by the tracking algorithms.
 Figure~\ref{fig:muon_rich_ratio} shows the composition of light hadrons and muons in samples ({\it i}) and ({\it ii}) as a function of reconstructed track $p_T$ as obtained from the full {\sc pythia3}+{\sc geant4} simulation.